 - 80,000 Hours provides an alternative to traditional, woolly careers advice.
 It carries out extensive research into which careers make the most difference, how they make a difference, and what makes people suited to each particular career over the long-term.
 It then provides tailored advice to people, to allow them to help the world as much as they can with the 80,000 productive hours they’ll spend over their lifetime.

-- Effective Animal Activism tries to answer the question of how we can best improve animal welfare.
-Factory farming alone gives rise to huge amounts of animal suffering.
-EAA researches the best ways to prevent this – quantifying the impact of a range of organisations, from ones which encourage the reduction of meat consumption to ones which lobby governments to improve factory conditions.
+- Effective Animal Activism (EAA) is an online resource and international community for people who want to reduce animal suffering effectively.
+EAA researches the best ways to do this – quantifying the impact of a range of organisations, from ones which encourage the reduction of meat consumption to ones which lobby governments to improve factory conditions.
+EAA was founded by 80,000 Hours staff working in Oxford.
+Today it is based in the USA and financially independent from the Centre, though it remains a member organisation.